den-wdi-1/installFest/mac-dev-tools.md

 2. Select `Emmet` from the list, and Package Control will install it for you!
 (Start typing "Emmet" in the search bar to narrow down the list.)

-The other package we plan to add, jshint, requires Node.js.
-We'll get to it in the next set of instructions, linked at the bottom of this file.

 ### Access Sublime from the Terminal

 Sublime Text 3 includes a program that launches Sublime from the Terminal.
 We'll use the `ln` command to link that program to a simple `subl` command.